Elkton, Ohio

-Elkton is an unincorporated community located in central Elkrun Township, Columbiana County, Ohio, United States.
-It lies along State Route 154 at the confluence of Elk Run and the Little Beaver Creek and has the ZIP code 44415.
-It is home to the Federal Correctional Institution, Elkton, a male low-security federal prison.
-Additionally, Elkton is home to one of the shortest covered bridges in the United States, the Church Hill Road Covered Bridge.
+Elkton is an unincorporated community in Columbiana County, Ohio, United States.
+It lies along Ohio State Route 154 at the confluence of Elk Run and Little Beaver Creek in Elkrun Township.
+The Federal Correctional Institution, Elkton low-security prison is located here.

-History

 Elkton was platted in 1835.
 The community derives its name from nearby Elk Run creek.
-A post office called Elkton has been in operation since 1838.
+A post office called Elkton has been in operation since 1838 and has the ZIP code 44415.
 The community thrived due to its location on the Sandy and Beaver Canal, but was in decline by the late 1840s when the canal became unprofitable and was suspended.

+The Church Hill Road Covered Bridge is listed on the National Register of Historic Places.
+It is one of the shortest covered bridges for public highway use in the United States, at 19 feet 3 inches in length.